 Simply put, no, dog mouths are not cleaner than our mouths.
-In fact, your dog's mouth can have hundreds of different bacterial species and even parasites living in it.
+In fact, your dog's mouth can have hundreds of different bacterial species living in it and even parasites there.
 The myth probably originates from the fact that the bacteria in your dog's mouth is different than the bacteria in a human's mouth.
 Common bacteria that can be found in your dog's mouth can include:

 - Pastuerella, which is considered to be normal flora for your dog's mouth

 - Bartonella, which can cause stomatitis in cats as well as cat scratch fever